royaltm/node-ip2location/README.md

     location.opened == false
     location.mode   == "closed"

+The second, optional constructor argument configures memory caching mode.
+The default mode is without caching - file IO only.

-Memory cache example (fast but loads the whole database into memory):
+Memory cache example (loads the whole database into local memory):

     location = new Ip2Location('path/to/ip2location_database.bin', 'cache');
     location.mode == "cache";

-    location.close();
+Memory map example (maps database file into memory)

+    location = new Ip2Location('path/to/ip2location_database.bin', 'mmap');
+    location.mode == "mmap";

-Shared memory example (like "cache" but shares memory between instances and processes):
+Shared memory example (opens named shared memory):

     location = new Ip2Location('path/to/ip2location_database.bin', 'shared');
     location.mode == "shared";

-    location.close();
+Each consecutive call to `new Ip2Location(dbname, "shared")` will try to re-use existing shared memory.

-The default name used for the shared memory is "/IP2location_Shm" However you are free to pick another name (the name must begin with a slash "/" character):
+The default name used for the shared memory is "/IP2location_Shm" However you are free to pick another (the name must begin with a slash "/" character):

     location = new Ip2Location('path/to/ip2location_database.bin', '/MyDearMemory');
     location.mode == "shared";
-    location.info().shared == "/MyDearMemory";
+    location.info().sharedname == "/MyDearMemory";

-Each consecutive call to `new Ip2Location(dbname, "shared")` will try to re-use existing shared memory.

 On POSIX sytems: